8 Ways How To Reduce Teenage Exam Stress And Anxiety

 Why meditation and mindfulness for children is extremely powerful

 Meditation And Mindfulness Can Reduce Anxiety, Stress And Depression– Sadly more and more children are over-stimulated, over-anxious and depressed.
 Meditation and mindful activities encourage the body off the stress response into the calm response.
 A reason why mindfulness for children has became the latest skill in many schools.

 Meditation and Mindfulness Calms The Monkey Mind– Children have an amazing ability to think quickly and grasp new tasks and activities, look at the way even young toddlers quickly grasp how to use your mobile phone or their own mini ipad.
-But the biggest challenge with children today, is focus.
-Like adults there minds quickly dart to different things, which often leads to poor concentration, a low attention span and the need to be aways busy.
-This is not healthy, this is what causes anxiety, stress and over-stimulation.
+But the biggest challenge with children today, is focus and over stimulation one of the biggest causes of anxiety, stress and other mental health challenges.
 Mindful activites and meditation techniques loosen the attachment to the monkey mind.
-And in many ways reteaches the child’s mind and body to calm down when it needs to.
-That is why it is such a popular self help tool for kids with autism, aspergers and adhd.
+And in many ways relaxes and resets the child’s mind and body into a more natural state of being.

 Mindfulness And Meditation For Emotional Wellbeing–We all have to go through different life challenges and emotional pain, but how we approach and go through is what makes us struggle or suffer.
 The powerful aspect of the right mindful and meditation tools is that they can teach your child to accept their pain, accept their emotions without judgement.
 When we allow our pain to arise and flow in acceptance, we reduce reaction, fear, destruction and denial.
 All of the things that create the biggest unhappiness in life.
 An emotionally healthy child is a happy child, a child who creates happier and healthier communication skills and positive relationships.